 Tee Ball bats are not meant for anything other that TBall play; the balls used in the game are much softer than regular Baseballs.

 The bats are designed for use with these balls – if you start using one of these bats with regular balls, you’re going to find that the bat will crack very easily.

-Make sure it’s definitely a Tee Ball bat that you need; if your kid is slightly older than this level, we recommend looking instead at our recommendations of the best bats for little league, and the best bats for youth baseball.
+Make sure it’s definitely a Tee Ball bat that you need; if your kid is slightly older than this level, we recommend looking instead at our recommendations of the best bats for youth baseball.

 Length, Weight and Drop